-The annual median salary for ultrasound technologists is $67,530, with a range of $46,930 to $93,850, according to the Bureau of Labor Statistics as of May 2014.
-Technologists working in outpatient centers and specialty hospitals generally had slightly higher salaries than those working in other settings.
+The annual median salary for ultrasound technologists is $67,530, with a range of $46,930 to $93,850, according to the Bureau of Labor Statistics.
+Technologists working in outpatient centers and specialty hospitals generally have slightly higher salaries than those working in other settings.

 Ultrasound technologists should have no problem finding jobs in coming years.
 The Bureau of Labor Statistics projects an astounding employment growth of 46 percent (much higher than average growth) from 2012 to 2022.
 Improving technology, reliability, and affordability (compared to other diagnostic procedures) ensure the continued use of ultrasound as a first-line diagnostic tool.
 A technologist with a bachelor’s degree from an accredited institution and several specialty certifications will be the most highly desired in the industry.